espocrm/documentation/docs/administration/formula.md

 * `+`, `-`;
 * `*`, `/`, `%`.

+Note: Strict comparison is used.
+If you compare int `1` and float `1.0` they are treated as not equal.
+You need to compare values of same types.

 ## Attributes

 [Attributes](terms-and-naming.md#attribute) represent field values of the target entity.
 You can insert available attributes by clicking on the plus button.